osval-do/django-nosql-storage/README.md

 # Django NoSQL objects
 Django app that provides a simple REST API for storing and querying JSON documents.
+Notice that the word "document" and "object" are used interchangeably in this readme.

 # Features
 - Storing, querying, deleting schemaless JSON documents.